Buying an Old House: Everything You Need to Know

 Buying an old house has perks and charming characteristics, but it can also come with some setbacks.
 From electrical problems to roofing issues, here is everything you need about buying an old house.

 Buying an older home is sometimes good; there is plenty of character, features you don't see anymore, beautiful craftsmanship, and charm.
-However, buying an old house could also come with mishaps or setbacks that are bound to happen and can get quite expensive.
+However, buying an old house could also come with mishaps or setbacks that are bound to happen and can get quite expensive if you do not have homeowners insurance.

 In 1978, the federal government banned using lead-based paint, which was previously regularly used during construction.
 It could be costly to fix this situation, and a home with lead-based paint could cause health issues.
 Although repairs and replacements in an old house may be expensive, they typically have a lower purchase price.